Jay Hoffman (politician): Second tenure

 Bradford resigned from the Illinois House of Representatives on October 10, 1997.
 Hoffman was appointed to fill the vacancy and took office October 28, 1997.
 He helped pass the state's first capital construction plan in more than a decade, which spent hundreds of millions of dollars for new buildings at Illinois State University, University of Illinois, and Southern Illinois University Edwardsville.
 He helped pass the state's first capital construction plan in more than a decade, which spent hundreds of millions of dollars for new buildings at Illinois State University, University of Illinois, and Southern Illinois University Edwardsville.

-During this time, served as floor leader for the House Democrats, and chaired the House Transportation and Motor Vehicles Committee for five terms.
+During this time, Hoffman served as floor leader for the House Democrats, and chaired the House Transportation and Motor Vehicles Committee for five terms.
 Hoffman, a past House colleague of Rod Blagojevich, also served as the Governor's "floor leader".
 In early 2009 Hoffman voted in favor of the impeachment of the former Governor.
 Hoffman lost reelection to Republican candidate Dwight Kay in the 2010 general election.